Skip to Content

 Book a Private Driver for the Day

-One of the best day trips from Tulum in my opinion is visiting the best cenotes in the area – I would say all of them, but considering there are thousands of cenotes in the Yucatan Peninsula and Quintana Roo it’s a little difficult!
+One of the best day trips from Tulum is visiting the ultimate cenotes in the area.
+I would say all of them, but considering there are thousands of cenotes in the Yucatan Peninsula and Quintana Roo it’s a little difficult!

-When you book a private driver, you’ll get to plan your own itinerary without having to worry about how to get from one place to the other.
+When you book a driver, you get to plan your own itinerary without worrying about any of the transfers, or having to follow a strict schedule.
 Parking fees and insurance will be covered, and you’ll even get two drinks per person to hydrate between visits.
 BOOK IT HERE

 Take a Taxi to Dos Ojos